davidsev/owlbear-fog/README.md

 # Fog Painter

-An [Owlbear Rodeo](https://www.owlbear.rodeo/) extension to allow you to paint fog of war on the map.
+An [Owlbear Rodeo](https://www.owlbear.rodeo/) extension that adds some more ways to add fog to your maps.

 ## Installation